Flooding forecast to worsen in Brazil's south, where many who remain are poor

 Flooding forecast to worsen in Brazil’s south, where many who remain are poor

-ELDORADO DO SUL, Brazil (AP) — More heavy rain is forecast for Brazil’s already flooded Rio Grande do Sul state, where many of those remaining are poor people with limited ability to move to less dangerous areas.
+ELDORADO DO SUL, Brazil (AP) — More rain started coming down on Saturday in Brazil’s already flooded Rio Grande do Sul state, where many of those remaining are poor people with limited ability to move to less dangerous areas.

-As of Saturday morning, heavy rains were falling in northern Rio Grande do Sul, while Porto Alegre and the southern part of the state were receiving drizzle.
+As of Saturday afternoon, heavy rains were falling in the northern and central regions of the state, and water levels were rising.

 Carlos Sampaio, 62, lives in a low-income community next to soccer club Gremio’s stadium in Porto Alegre.
 His two-story home doubles as a sports bar.